awsdocs/aws-lambda-developer-guide/doc_source/API_FunctionConfiguration.md

 Required: No

  **Timeout**   <a name="SSS-Type-FunctionConfiguration-Timeout"></a>
-The function execution time at which Lambda should terminate the function\.
-Because the execution time has cost implications, we recommend you set this value based on your expected execution time\.
-The default is 3 seconds\.
+The amount of time that Lambda allows a function to run before terminating it\.
 Type: Integer
 Valid Range: Minimum value of 1\.
 Required: No

  **TracingConfig**   <a name="SSS-Type-FunctionConfiguration-TracingConfig"></a>
-The parent object that contains your function's tracing settings\.
+The function's AWS X\-Ray tracing configuration\.
 Type: [TracingConfigResponse](API_TracingConfigResponse.md) object
 Required: No